 Come midnight a huge fireworks display will take place above Edinburgh Castle as mass renditions of Auld Lang Syne break out.

-Other events in the run up to the New Year include The Torchlight Procession down the Royal Mile on 30 December, and the Candlelit Concert in St Giles’ Cathedral, Ceilidh Under the Castle, and family-friendly Burns Afore celebration on 31 December.
+Other events in the run up to the New Year include The Torchlight Procession down the Royal Mile on 30 December, and the Candlelit Concert in St Giles’ Cathedral, Ceilidh Under the Castle, and the family-friendly Burns Afore celebration on 31 December.

 Come 1 January, there’s still plenty happening, including the traditional Loony Dook – a fundraising dash into the freezing waters of the Firth of Forth at South Queensferry!